emabee/rust-hdbconnect/hdbconnect/src/code_examples.md

 # }
 ```

-## Direct conversion of entire rows
+### Direct conversion of entire rows

-A usually more convenient way is to convert the complete row into a normal rust value
-or tuple or struct:
+Convert the complete row into a normal rust value or tuple or struct with reasonably matching fields:

 ```rust,no_run
 # use serde::Deserialize;